-- Number of Common Shares Outstanding: It includes the no. of common shares outstanding as on the particular date.
+- The number of common shares outstanding: It includes the number of common shares outstanding as of a particular date.
 The Company makes the list of shareholders entitled to receive dividends on the record date.
-Number of outstanding shares as on that date is taken into the denominator.
+The number of outstanding shares as of that date is the denominator.

 |1/1/2016||Beginning No. of shares outstanding||1,000,000||3/12 months||250,000|